maskingtape/maskingtape.github.io/_posts/0000-02-09-testing-for-jquery-users.md

       return val;
     }

 Immediately we can see a problem.
-Thank goodnes for those tests!
+Thank goodness for those tests!

 ![Screenshot of test results showing code error in first test](/images/2_9_code_fail.png)